Roseshadows/RPG-Maker-MV/README.md

 - 👋 Hi, I’m @Roseshadows .
-Here is the main storage.
+Here is the main storage used for store some important JSON or HTML files.
 - Sorry for my odd English grammers and expressions as I'm not an English speaker.
 - 👀 I’m making efforts on creating my own game.
 The game engine is RPG Maker MV.
 - 🌱 I’m currently learning JavaScript to implement more interesting functions.
 And now I'm just a noob.